krother/academis/posts/challenge_dice.md

-# Coding Challenge: Writing a dice game
+# Coding Challenge: Write a dice game

 ### The Challenge